khess13/Salesforce/SFInvoice/README.md

 - Navigate to directory where script is located
 - type 'python file_cutterv2.py' to execute script
 # DELETING
--Export ContentDocument and grab IDs of documents to delete -Send IDs as Delete
+- Export ContentDocument and grab IDs of documents to delete
+- Send IDs as Delete

 ## pdf_cutter
 # CONSIDERATIONS